myafka/HN-API-Docs/About.md

 * poll - a survey with set answer options, each answer is pollopt

 The site has several collections of stories:
-* top stories (https://news.ycombinator.com/news) - best new stories
+* top stories (https://news.ycombinator.com/news) - top of new stories
 * newest stories (https://news.ycombinator.com/newest) - recently published stories
 * best stories (https://news.ycombinator.com/top)- best of the best stories